Yoshi-jrd/Yoshi-jrd/README.md

 #### ⚡Fun fact:
 - I absolutely love cooking!
-I almost never cook the same thing twice, there is so much delicious food out there to try!
+I almost never cook the same thing twice, there is so much delicious food out there!

 <!--
 **Yoshi-jrd/Yoshi-jrd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.